 All states require a variety of assessments for aspiring teachers as one measure of their knowledge of a specific content area, learning assessment strategies, and appropriate instructional techniques.
-In the State of Missour, these assessments are referred to as the Missouri Educator Gateway Assessments (MEGA).
+In the State of Missouri, these assessments are referred to as the Missouri Educator Gateway Assessments (MEGA).

-Missouri Performance Assessments
+Missouri Pre-Service Assessments (MoPTA)